Anatomy and Pathophysiology I

 Overview

-The fundamental subjects are designed for people with little knowledge of science, medicine, or paramedical disciplines, who want to acquire the essential basics in anatomy, physiology, pathologies, and etiological principles.
+The foundational material is especially designed for those with little or no background in science, medicine, or paramedical studies, who wish to build solid knowledge in anatomy, physiology, pathology, and etiological principles.

 Included teaching methods: